-Back in Chapter 3 we considered classification of thematic data for choropleth maps.
+Back in Chapter 3, we considered the classification of thematic data for choropleth maps.
 Remember?
 We approached data classification as a kind of generalization technique, and made the claim that "generalization helps make sense of complex data."
 The same is true in the context of remotely sensed image data.

 A key trend in image classification is the emergence of object-based alternatives to traditional pixel-based techniques.
 A Penn State lecturer has observed, "For much of the past four decades, approaches to the automated classification of images have focused almost solely on the spectral properties of pixels" (O'Neil-Dunne, 2011).
 Pixel-based approaches made sense initially, O'Neil-Dunne points out, since "processing capabilities were limited and pixels in the early satellite images were relatively large and contained a considerable amount of spectral information."
-In recent years, however, pixel-based approaches have begun to be overtaken by object-based image analysis (OBIA) for high resolution multispectral imagery, especially when fused with lidar data.
+In recent years, however, pixel-based approaches have begun to be overtaken by object-based image analysis (OBIA) for high-resolution multispectral imagery, especially when fused with lidar data.
 OBIA is beyond the scope of this chapter, but you can study it in depth in the open-access Penn State courseware GEOG 883: Remote Sensing Image Analysis and Applications.
-It could also be a good topic for your final project in this course, if you haven't selected one already.

 The term land cover refers to the kinds of vegetation that blanket the Earth's surface, or the kinds of materials that form the surface where vegetation is absent.
 Land use, by contrast, refers to the functional roles that the land plays in human economic activities (Campbell, 1983).